 From the award-winning musical team behind Honk! and Broadway's Mary Poppins, this "very curly musical tail" is perfect for the whole family, full of catchy songs, clever rhymes and silly charm, but also has some very smart things to say about home and family.

-Patrick O'Sullivan grew up watching the 1987 film Summer School on cable TV and believed the Carl Reiner directed vehicle should have been a modern classic.
+Patrick O'Sullivan (Point Break Live, All About Walken) grew up watching the 1987 film Summer School on cable TV and believed the Carl Reiner directed vehicle should have been a modern classic.
 Oh, and he wanted to be Mark Harmon.
 So now he's trying to make both those things happen with this parody tribute along with a talented cast, including Chainsaw and Dave!

 Supernatural: The Play takes you front and center to a natural hair meetup where women share how their hair journeys have shaped who they are today.
 If you haven't heard, women of color around the world are meeting and talking about natural hair.
 They are doing it fabulously in droves through hair workshops, hair makeover experiences, hair lectures, hair product testings, and so much more.
 You name it and women are coming together to celebrate their natural hair.
 When they meet, they bare themselves by sharing their stories and exchanging information.
 Simply Google "natural hair meetup" and your search engine's results will be explosive.

 Don Reed, Michael Airington, and Palmer Davis bring their own critically-acclaimed shows to the Hudson Backstage Theatre weekends through September:

 • Don Reed's Comedy Shows (Can You Dig It? and Semi-Famous)